 The reporting template for acquittal is included in your GRQ Project Form.
-The Acquittal Activities (Tab B2) and the Certification (Acquittal) (Tab B3) tabs need to be updated by the Organisation and submitted, along with supporting document (see section 2.5 of the guidelines), via email to submissions@qra.qld.gov.au by or before 30 September 2025.
+The Acquittal Activities and the Certification (Acquittal) tabs need to be updated by the Organisation and submitted, along with supporting document (see section 2.5 of the guidelines), via email to submissions@gra.gld.gov.au by or before 30 September 2026.
 The Acquittal Activities must be submitted as an excel workbook.